Generating natural images with direct Patch Distributions Matching: Related work

 The Sliced Wasserstein Distance was used in a number of image generation tasks but it is most often used to estimate the distance between distributions of full images~\cite{PGGAN}.
 Thus~\cite{SWD_GAN} train a generative model by replacing the GAN objective with an SWD objective.
 In contrast, here our focus is on estimating the distance between two patch distributions and we have shown that an unbiased estimate of the distance between patch distributions in the two images can be estimated using a single convolution.

-Although not immediately apparent, neural style transfer \cite{NEURAL_STYLE_IS_MMD} can be seen as a single image generative model that preserves patch distribution. \cite{NEURAL_STYLE} showed that the Gram loss in neural style transfer is equivalent to MMD \cite{MMD} over features of intermediate layers of VGG hence the style transfer objective is to minimize distribution of patches (in size of the layers' receptive fields) between the optimized image and the style target. \cite{SWD_STYLE} too had recognized this nature of the Gram loss and suggested replacing it with SWD between the VGG features.
-Similarly \cite{WCT}, \cite{WCT_USE_1} and \cite{WCT_USE_2} use the closed form of the Optimal transport between Gaussians to push the spatial distribution in VGG feature maps of a content image into that of a style image and then decode it as a mix image.
+Although not immediately apparent, neural style transfer \cite{NEURAL_STYLE_IS_MMD} can be seen as a single image generative model that preserves patch distribution. \cite{NEURAL_STYLE} showed that the Gram loss in neural style transfer is equivalent to MMD \cite{MMD} over features of intermediate layers of VGG hence the style transfer objective is to minimize distribution of patches (in size of the layers' receptive fields) between the optimized image and the style target. \cite{SWD_STYLE} also recognized this nature of the Gram loss and suggested replacing it with SWD between the VGG features.
+Similarly \cite{WCT,WCT_USE_1,WCT_USE_2} use the closed form of the Wasserstein distance between Gaussians to push the spatial distribution in VGG feature maps of a content image into that of a style image and then decode it as a mix image.

-The works of \cite{CNNMRF}, \cite{CONTEXTUAL} closely relate to the neural patch distribution for style transfer.
+The works of \cite{CNNMRF,CONTEXTUAL} closely relate to the neural patch distribution for style transfer.
 They both suggest objectives that focus on the coherence of neural patches in the synthesized image.
-Similar to\cite{GPNN}, they enforce NN similarity of neural-patches but they compute similarity in a pre-trained neural network rather than in pixel space.
+Similar to~\cite{GPNN}, they enforce NN similarity of neural-patches but they compute similarity in a pre-trained neural network representations rather than in pixel space.
 Similar to the classic algorithms, both of these work require explicit computation of patch nearest neighbors.
 In contrast, our use of SWD allows avoiding the computation of patch nearest neighbors which make our algorithm much faster.

-\cite{SWD_TEXUTURE} also use SWD for texture synthesis.
+The work of~\cite{SWD_1.5} also use SWD for texture synthesis.
 They minimize SWD on wavelet coefficients with SGD to synthesize new samples from a given texture image.
 Our paper differs from theirs in that we work in multiple scales, on pixel-level and compute SWD in a more efficient way.
 We are able thus to produce much better results and to apply our method to more complicated generative tasks.